Christopher Morel Player Props: Cubs vs. Angels

 Angels Pitching Rankings

-- Angels pitchers combine to rank 15th in baseball in home runs given up (67 total, 1.1 per game).
+- The Angels rank 14th in baseball in home runs surrendered (67 total, 1.1 per game).

-- The Angels will send Barria (2-2) out to make his third start of the season.
+- Detmers makes the start for the Angels, his 11th of the season.
+He is 0-5 with a 5.15 ERA and 60 strikeouts in 50 2/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Chicago White Sox, when he tossed five innings, allowing one earned run while giving up four hits.
+- In his last appearance on Friday, the lefty went five innings against the Houston Astros, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.